 I always recommend trying to get any assurances that an airline will make a notation in your reservation in writing, not by phone.
 He could have contacted Travelocity and United to get something by email.
 (Here’s how to get a refund on a non-refundable airline ticket.)

 But Demastrie wants a sure thing, so he’s also purchased a fully-refundable ticket for his wife — just in case.

 None of this ought to be necessary.
 There should be a simple way to change the name on an airline ticket without having to jump through all of these hoops.
 But there never will be, as long as air carriers make inordinate amounts of money from change fees.

 I’m unhappy that neither Travelocity nor United could just edit his wife’s name.
 Given the government’s requirement that names on tickets and IDs match, it’s the least they could do.
 But I’m also reasonably confident that the couple will fly to Las Vegas without incident.

 So what do you think?
-Should I mediate this case, or are the Demastries good to go?
+Should my advocacy team and I mediate this case, or are the Demastries good to go?